EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > **Context**
 >
 > We work in the recruiting software landscape, which is complex and crowded.
 We're doing something unique in the space by offering the ability to chat with a recruiter before applying to a job, which is exciting.
-However, we're not stopping there.
+We're not stopping there.
 >
 > We're also a small startup, which means you'll likely wear different hats at different times.
-We expect you to spend most of your time writing software, but sometimes other hats will be necessary.
+We expect you to spend most of your time writing software, but sometimes other related hats will be necessary.
 >
-> Not everyone works in our Oak Brook (and soon downtown Chicago) office.
-We fully embrace remote work.
-You will be collaborating with others that could be working anywhere in the US.
+> We have an office in Oakbrook, which you are free to use if you like, but the engineering team is fully remote.
+The company fully embraces remote work.
+You will be collaborating with others that could be working anywhere in the US (for now).
 Because of this, communication is key.
 This includes screen sharing, remote pair programming, writing documentation, virtual meetings, and more.
 >
 > **Expectations of You**
 >
 > There aren't many technical requirements.
 We don't want to exclude you based on something you could learn quickly enough on the job.
-Instead, we'd like to focus on the interpersonal skills that we find to be critical to team happiness and success.
+Instead, we'd like to focus on the skills that we find to be critical to happiness and success in self and team.
 >
 > **Continuous Improvement:** For each other item, you don't have to already be great.
 The core expectation and real requirement is that you improve over time.
-The processes and expectations in place will facilitate that, but you should be driven to continuous improvement as well.
+The processes and expectations in place will facilitate that, but you should be motivated to continuous improvement as well.
 >
 > **Code:** Writing software is the core of this role.
 You should write software that is tested, modifiable, and clear.
-We have no expectations around computer science concepts, but you should be open to learning about anything useful.
+We have no expectations around computer science concepts, but you should be open to learning about anything relevant to the work.
 >
 > **Worked on Web Software:** You should have built web applications or the systems supporting them before.
 Experience with our entire stack is not necessary.
 It is helpful to have some experience with at least one of these:
 >
 > *   Node.js (API)
-> *   React (Web Client)
+> *   Ember (Web Client)
 > *   React Native (Mobile Apps)
-> *   AWS (Infrastructure)
+> *   Heroku/S3/RDS (Infrastructure)
 >
 > **Collaborate:** You should work well in a collaborative environment.
 As a team, we'll be building software, reviewing code, deciding on architecture, and iterating on our processes.
 You don't have to do all of these things, but we'd like you to be involved with the team more than just executing individual task after task.
 >